paxdotdev/pax/README.md

 Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase for application logic, to create expressive graphical scenes or data-connected GUIs.

+A Pax project may be compiled into native apps for any supported platform, embedded into a browser via WebAssembly, or imported as a library of reusable components into other Pax programs.

 Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same openness, approachability, and universality as Web technologies.

 #### Use-cases: